-Laptop Settings for Accessing Monitor Mode
+Laptop Settings to Access Monitor Mode

-This appendix shows you how to set options to access monitor mode using a laptop computer.
+This appendix provides the settings you must use to access monitor mode using a laptop computer.
 These settings are different from those described in Chapter 3.

-▼ To Access the Terminal Concentrator From a Laptop
+To Access the Terminal Concentrator from a Laptop